Guided quantum walk: Continuous-time quantum walk

 \subsection{From quantum walk to quantum annealing}

 The LAT theory, used in the derivation of the GQW (see \secref{subsec:qw:optimization_problem}), offers a new perspective on the working principle of quantum annealing (QA) and its relationship to QWs.
-QA belongs to the class of continuous-time quantum optimization algorithms that rely on an adiabatic transition from the driver Hamiltonian $\hat{H}_D$ (i.e., $\Gamma(0) \rightarrow \infty$) to the problem Hamiltonian $\hat{H}_C$ (i.e., $\Gamma(T) = 0$) throughout the time evolution.
+QA belongs to the class of continuous-time quantum optimization algorithms that rely on an adiabatic transition from the driver Hamiltonian $\hat{H}_D$ (i.e., $\Gamma\left(t=0\right) \rightarrow \infty$) to the problem Hamiltonian $\hat{H}_C$ (i.e., $\Gamma\left(t=T\right) = 0$) throughout the time evolution.
 According to the adiabatic theorem of quantum mechanics, if this transition occurs sufficiently slowly, and the system is initially prepared in the ground state of $\hat{H}_D$, it will remain in the instantaneous ground state of the combined Hamiltonian $\hat{H}_{GQW}$ in Eq.~\eqref{eq:H_GQW}, ultimately reaching the solution state $\ket{z_{opt}}$.

-To investigate the relationship between QWs and QA, we use the GQW to examine the strategies underlying optimal quantum evolutions for different evolution times $T$.
-Figure~\ref{fig:ec_evo_T} presents simulation results of the GQW applied to an $N=15$ qubit EC problem for short ($T=0.5$), intermediate ($T=2.0$), and long ($T=12$) evolutions.
-Panels (a)--(c) illustrate the average measurement probabilities of the energy levels $E$ of the problem Hamiltonian $\hat{H}_C$, providing insights into the propagation of probability amplitude through the hypercube graph (cf.~Fig.~\ref{fig:ec_gqw_graph}a).
-Panels (d)--(f) display the evolution of the instantaneous energy levels $E_{GQW}$ of the combined Hamiltonian $\hat{H}_{GQW}$.
-Dashed curves are included to indicate the instantaneous energy expectation value of the system.
+To explore the relationship between QWs and QA, we use the GQW to examine the strategies governing optimal quantum evolutions across different time intervals $T$.
+Figure~\ref{fig:ec_evo_T} presents simulation results of the GQW applied to an $N=15$ qubit EC problem, covering short ($T=0.5$), intermediate ($T=2.0$), and long ($T=12$) evolutions.
+Panels (a)--(c) depict the average measurement probabilities of the energy levels $E_C$ within the problem Hamiltonian $\hat{H}_C$.
+Panels (d)--(f) showcase the evolution of the instantaneous energy levels $E_{GQW}$ of the combined Hamiltonian $\hat{H}_{GQW}$.
+Furthermore, \figref{fig:ec_Params_Evo} presents the optimal range of $\tilde{\Gamma}\left(t, \boldsymbol{\lambda}\right)$ as a function of the total evolution time $T$ for the same EC problem.

 \bigbreak